6.2 Paths and guides

 path buildcycle(... path[] p);

-This returns the path surrounding a region bounded by a list of two or more consecutively intersecting paths, following the behaviour of the MetaPost buildcycle command.
+This returns the path surrounding a region bounded by a list of two or more consecutively intersecting paths, following the behavior of the MetaPost buildcycle command.

 pair min(path p);